-- Vetiver grass has a massive, deep, fast-growing root system capable of reaching 3.6m deep in 12 months in good soil. - Its deep roots ensure great tolerance to drought, allow excellent infiltration of soil moisture, penetrate compacted soil layers (hard pans), thus enhancing deep drainage. - Most of the roots in Vetiver's massive root system are very fine, with average diameter 0.5-1.0mm (Cheng et al, 2003).
-This provides an enormous volume of rhizosphere for bacterial and fungal growth and multiplication, which are required to absorb contaminants and to break down processes, such as in nitrification. - Vetiver's erect, stiff shoots can grow to three meters (nine feet).
-When planted close together they form a living porous barrier that retards water flow and acts as an effective bio-filter, trapping both fine and coarse sediment, and even rocks in runoff water (Photo 1). - in runoff water.
-Photo 1.
+- Vetiver grass has a massive, deep, fast-growing root system capable of reaching 3.6m deep in 12 months in good soil. - Its deep roots ensure great tolerance to drought, allow excellent infiltration of soil moisture, penetrate compacted soil layers (hard pans), thus enhancing deep drainage. - Most of the roots in vetiver's massive root system are very fine, with average diameter 0.5-1.0mm (Cheng et al, 2003).
+This provides an enormous volume of rhizosphere for bacterial and fungal growth and multiplication, thus enabling absorption of contaminants and breakdown processes such as nitrification. - Vetiver's erect, stiff shoots can grow to three meters (nine feet).
+When planted close together they form a living porous barrier that retards water flow and acts as an effective bio-filter, trapping both fine and coarse sediment, and even rocks in runoff water photo 1.

-Photo 1: Morphological characteristics of Vetiver
+Photo 1: Morphological characteristics of vetiver.